tencent cloud

 }

-If the client fails to consume a message and wants to reconsume it, the consumer can call the negativeAcknowledge API.
-The message will be obtained again after a period of time.
-The interval for reobtaining the message can be specified by consumers through the configuration of negativeAckRedeliveryDelay API.
+When a client fails to consume a message and wishes to consume it again, the consumer can call the negativeAcknowledge API.
+The message will be re-obtained after a certain period.
+The interval for re-obtaining the message can be specified by negativeAckRedeliveryDelay in the consumer.

-The clients cache the message ID of negativeAcknowledge and the list of negativeAcknowledge messages (the scan interval is negativeAckRedeliveryDelay x 1/3) is regularly scanned for the clients.
-When messages reach the time specified by negativeAckRedeliveryDelay, the client notifies the server to resubmit the messages that need to be retried.
-Upon receiving the client's redelivery request, the server re-pushes the corresponding messages to the client.
+The client caches the message IDs of negativeAcknowledge messages and periodically scans the list of negativeAcknowledge messages internally (scanning interval: negativeAckRedeliveryDelay x 1/3).
+When the time specified by negativeAckRedeliveryDelay reaches, the client informs the server to redeliver the message to retry.
+After receiving the redelivery request from the client, the server repushes the message to the client.

 Note:

-1. The actual time to receive the message again may be 1/3 more than the time specified by negativeAckRedeliveryDelay.
-This is related to the client's implementation logic.
+1. The actual time to receive the message again may exceed 1/3 of the time specified by negativeAckRedeliveryDelay, which is related to the implementation logic of the client.

-2. In this method, no new messages are generated.
+2. In this mode, no new message is generated.

 Consumer<byte[]> consumer = client.newConsumer()